delivops/ecr-build-action/README.md

 This GitHub Action runs the following steps:

-1. Checks out the source code.
-2. Optionally logs into AWS and Amazon ECR.
+1. Optionally logs into AWS and Amazon ECR.
-3. Skips the build if the first tag already exists in ECR.
+2. Ensures the target ECR repository exists.
-4. Prepares tags and build arguments.
+3. Prepares tags and build arguments.
-5. Sets up Docker Buildx for multi-platform builds.
+4. Sets up Docker Buildx (and QEMU if multi-arch).
-6. Builds and optionally pushes the Docker image to ECR.
+5. Builds and optionally pushes the Docker image to ECR.

 ---

 ## Features

 ✔️ **Multi-tag and Multi-platform Docker Builds**
-Easily build images for `linux/amd64`, `linux/arm64`, and more, with multiple tags.
+Build images for `linux/amd64`, `linux/arm64`, and more, with multiple tags.

-✔️ **Tag Existence Check**
-Skips unnecessary builds if the first tag already exists in the ECR repository.

 ✔️ **Docker Layer Caching**
 Faster builds using GitHub Actions cache.